plone/documentation/docs/install/containers/examples/traefik-volto-plone-varnish.md

       PROFILES: "plone.app.caching:with-caching-proxy"
     environment:
       ZEO_ADDRESS: db:8100
-      ZEO_SHARED_BLOB_DIR: on #otherwise the backend will create its own filestorage/blogstorage
+      ZEO_SHARED_BLOB_DIR: on  # otherwise the backend will create its own blob storage
     volumes:
       - data:/data              #the backend and db need access to the same volume
     ports: